DominicusPurple/Doms-Arch-Setup/README.md

 * `cd Doms-Arch-Setup`
 * `./install.sh`

-For my convinience, i added a function that installs almost all the applications i use, but you will be asked if you want to call the function or not.

 After install.sh finished and your computer has restarted, enter the following commands.
 * ``cd Doms-Arch-Setup``
 * ``./after-install.sh``